strategineer/personal-website/content/blog/2025-08-03/index.md

 So how did this oneshot of Sleepaway go?

 Great!
-I've never played a Powered by the Apocalypse (PbtA) game before and now that I have I think it would be a perfect fit for some of my players who've expressed an interest in doing more collaborative storytelling and roleplaying at our table.
+I've never played a Powered by the Apocalypse (PbtA) game before and now that I have, I think it would be a perfect fit for some of my players who've expressed an interest in doing more collaborative storytelling and roleplaying at our table.

 > For context, in this Sleepaway oneshot, the character I chose to play was Burt Bertrand, AKA BB, the Athlete.
 I felt like my inexperience with this kind of TTRPG would be a good fit for a character who's bottling up their emotions, walking away from most sources of emotional and social conflict, eventually leading them to explode under the pressure.